radar/guides/gem-development.md

     require 'active_support/inflector'

-Next, we can define the `group` method like this:
+Next, we can define the `pluralize` method like this:

-    def self.group(grp)
+    def self.pluralize(word)
-      "What's up, #{grp.pluralize}"
+      word.pluralize
     end

 When we run `bundle exec rspec spec` both our specs will pass:

-    ..
+    ...
-    2 examples, 0 failures
+    3 examples, 0 failures

 This brings another checkpoint where it'd be a good idea to commit our efforts so far.